sfkleach/JinXML/Grammar2.md

 # Grammar of JinXML

-## EBNF
+## Overview
-This is a complete single-level grammar for JinXML in EBN, as opposed to splitting off a tokenisation phase.
-This is illustrated with a railroad diagram, courtesy of the excellent [Railroad Diagram Generator](http://bottlecaps.de/rr/ui).
+This is a complete two-level grammar for JinXML in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form), with a top-level grammar plus a grammar for tokenisation.
+Both are provided in BNF and illustrated with a railroad diagram, courtesy of the excellent [Railroad Diagram Generator](http://bottlecaps.de/rr/ui).
 Some of the important non-terminal names (NCName) are borrowed from the XML specification.
 Content that should be discarded is associated with D and is made up of commas, comments and whitespaces (S).

+## Top-Level Grammar in EBNF
 ```
 JinXML ::= Element | JSON
 Element ::= StartTag ( EntryPrefix?
 JinXML )* EndTag | FusedTag